mendix/docs/content/best-practices/architecture/architecture-overview.md

 You can adapt the size of apps to what is most efficient to maintain.
 Microservices can be quite large when using low-code, so the app architecture will often align with how the business sees the world.

-All of this means, that we are leaving behind the era when development, operations, and business are separated by a trench of conflicting objectives.
+All of this means that we are leaving behind the era when the development, operations, and business are separated by a trench of conflicting objectives.
 The DevOps teams and the functionally-oriented apps can align with the business they are supposed to support.

 ### 4 Architecture Areas